Pfern/BPBR16-Bioinformatics-using-Python-for-Biomedical-Researchers/day3/1-Functions/functions.md

 ```
 ## Function arguments

-Every Python object can be passed as argument to a function.
+Every Python object can be passed as argument to a function.<br>
 A function call can be the argument of a function too.

 ```